hal/console/Extensions.md

 Extensions are a way to add features to the management console.
-They are written in JavaScript and should use the [[JavaScript API|JavaScript-API]] to build the UI and interact with the management endpoint.
+They are written in JavaScript and should use the [JavaScript API](https://cdn.rawgit.com/hal/hal.next/esdoc/index.html) to build the UI and interact with the management endpoint.

 # Architecture